These Browned Butter Whole Wheat Chocolate Chip Muffins make a delicious and wholesome breakfast.Jump to Recipe Print Recipe

 - In a separate bowl, whisk together the milk, eggs and vanilla.

-Add the wet mixture and the melted and cooled browned butter to the dry ingredients and mix until just combined.
+- Add the wet mixture and the melted and cooled browned butter to the dry ingredients and mix until just combined.
+Stir in the chocolate chips.
 Don't over-mix the batter or you will have tough muffins.

 - Bake until a toothpick inserted in the centre of the muffin comes out clean about 18-20 minutes.